Takhmina175/Building_Blocks-Enumerables/README.md

 ##  Getting Started

-To run the code simply download the repository by either cloning it or downloading it as a zip file and then `require './enumerable_blocks.rb'` from the Building_Blocks-Enumerables directory.
+- Get the repository by either cloning it or downloading it as a zip file
+- Use irb to `require './enumerable_blocks.rb'` from the Building_Blocks-Enumerables directory or require it from another Ruby script.

 ## Authors